 10.1 Maintain adequate insurance policies to cover all relevant risks including, but not limited to, employers and public liability insurance.

-10.2 Provide evidence of public liability, employer and professional indemnity insurance policies (as required) upon request.
+10.2 Provide the policy documentation of public liability, employer and professional indemnity insurance policies (as required) upon request.

 12. The Which Trusted Trader icon

-You must use the Trusted Trader icon solely in connection with your approved business activities, as further described in the Which?
-Trusted Traders Agreement and User Regulations.
-Please refer to the Agreement and Which Trusted Trader logo regulations.
+You must use the Trusted trader icon solely in connection with your approved business activities, as further described in the Which?
+Trusted Traders logo regulations.